Oakley Wood Crematorium

 Tel: 01926 651418

-The chapel of remembrance is open Monday to Sunday and bank holidays from 9.00am to 5.00pm
+The chapel of remembrance is open every day from 9am to 5pm.

-Cremation services can take place Monday to Friday.
-Cremated remains can be scattered on any week day or Saturday by appointment only.
+Cremation services can take place Monday to Saturday.
+Cremated remains can be scattered by appointment only.

 Directions and parking

 Oakley Wood Crematorium is situated just south of Bishops Tachbrook near to the M40.
 There are three car parks.
 Car park number 1 is used mainly for visitors to the Chapel of Remembrance.

 There is a natural, green burial site at Oakley Wood.

 We have records of people who have been cremated at Oakley Wood.
 We also have records for people buried in all of our cemeteries i.e. Leamington Spa (Brunswick St), Old Milverton, Kenilworth (Oaks Rd), Warwick.
 We do not have information for those buried in the closed churchyards we maintain.

 Any requests for genealogical information should be sent to Oakley Wood Crematorium, Bishops Tachbrook, Leamington Spa, CV33 9QP.
 For fees and charges, please see our fees page.

 Please email email@example.com and a member of staff will assess the extent of the search and advise you of the relevant costs.

 About the crematorium